requests/requests-oauthlib/docs/contributing.rst

 Maintainer tasks should always be kept to minimum.
 Once a release is ready, the suggested approach can be followed:

 #.
 Create new branch release-X.Y.Z
 #.
-Update the HISTORY.rst file
+Update HISTORY.rst and AUTHORS.rst if required
 #.
 Update the `request_oauthlib/__init__.py`
 #.
 Raise a pull request to give a chance for all contributors to comment before publishing
 #.
 Create a TAG vX.Y.Z.
 By doing this, the pipeline will automatically trigger `twine` and will publish the release to PyPi.